Taken directly from the FMCSA, we think they answer some of their own questions best below:

 - Using a disqualified driver.

-- Using a driver with a revoked, suspended, or cancelled CDL.
+- Using a driver with a revoked, suspended, or canceled CDL.

 - Using a medically unqualified driver.